lareza-farhan-wanaghi/gophercises/readme.md

 **9. deck**

 Solution for the 9th exercise.
-Activities involved: creating structs and functions to simulate objects in a card game, making a function that applies the functional-ops coding pattern, and using stringer with go-generate to work with enum-like objects.
+Activities involved: creating structs and functions to simulate items in a card game, making a function that applies the functional-ops coding pattern, and using stringer with go-generate to work with enum-like data types.
 [Learn more](https://github.com/gophercises/phone)